omerhakim/Lab_Mod3/README.md

 # UTC dataset
-Prediction of Credit Card Default
+## Prediction of Credit Card Default

+This UTC data set deals with the case of customers default payments in Taiwan.
+My model try to predict  the probability of default with three different machine learning methods.
+More details about the data set and the research regading it can be fount in the UTC website - .......

+Following is the Attribute information:

 <img src = "./images/image1.png">